Skip to main content

 • It’s a good idea to bring a doctor’s note to explain your child’s health issues.

-• Make extra stops along your journey.
-Stretching and getting something to eat or drink can help elevate the entire family's mood.
-Kids with low muscle tone might have to use the bathroom more frequently and are more likely to experience car sickness.
+• Plan to make extra stops along your journey.
+Stretching and getting something to eat or drink can help elevate the mood.
+Kids with low muscle tone might have to use the bathroom more frequently and are more likely to suffer car sickness.
+Be prepared.

 • Plan your seating arrangement to make sure everyone is comfortable.

-• Bring music, books on CD, games or other distractions to make the time pass.
+• Bring some good music, books on CD, games or other distractions to make the time pass.

 • Call hotels ahead of time to make sure they can accommodate your family.

-• Make a list of needed medications, equipment and comfort items.
+• Don’t forget to pack medications, equipment and comfort items.

-If your family will be spending time with friends or relatives who don't often interact with your child, consider a letter or email to suggest ways they can interact with him or her—quiet play, reading or singing.
-It’s helpful to tell your hosts about dietary needs and the medical equipment you might bring.
+Consider sending a letter to family and friends to let them know about your child’s needs and suggest ways people can interact with your child—quiet play, reading or singing.
+It’s also helpful to tell your hosts about your child’s dietary needs and the medical equipment you might bring.

-Taking a few simple steps to prepare for a holiday travel adventure can help make the season merry and bright.
+Taking a moment to prepare for a holiday travel adventure can help make the season merry and bright.